Credit Mix: Do You Need to Care About Types of Credit? [Infographic]

 Alternatively, the financing arrangement may be reported as revolving debt, which will appear nearly maxed out until you make enough payments to get the balance to a lower level.

 Motorcycle loans are another example of this.
-Motorcycle loans are risky investments to lenders since there is a higher chance of the borrower not repaying the loan due to injury or death and a higher chance of the vehicle being damaged, which reduces its value as collateral.
+Motorcycle loans are risky investments to lenders since there is a higher chance of the borrower not repaying the loan due to injury or death and there is a higher chance of the vehicle being damaged, which would reduce its value as collateral.

 Since having a motorcycle loan on your credit report indicates a higher credit risk, this type of account could also hurt your credit.